 The Bayview Community Based Transportation Plan is a two-year planning process, partnering with the community to determine and prioritize transportation infrastructure investment throughout the Bayview community.
-The project boundaries roughly encompass the Bayview district, excluding the Bayview Shipyards and Candlestick redevelopment areas.
-The plan process will include a high level of collaboration with the community and community-based organizations to identify, design, and prioritize investments that reflect community values and needs.
-The plan will result in transportation infrastructure investment, and will not include transit service changes or programmatic funding recommendations.

-ST200: Alemany Interchange Improvement Project - Phase 2
+The project boundaries roughly encompass the Bayview district, excluding the Bayview Shipyards and Candlestick ST181: Lake Merced Pedestrian Safety redevelopment areas.
+The plan process will include a high level of collaboration with the community and Improve pedestrian crossings across Lake Merced community-based organizations to identify, design, and Boulevard between Font and Sunset.
+This segment is prioritize investments that reflect community values and part of the High Injury Network.
+The project would needs.
+The plan will result in transportation infrastructure improve access to a major recreational site.
+Scope of planning phase will include community outreach to investment, and will not include transit service changes or programmatic funding recommendations. understand current walking patterns and barriers, as well as collision and traffic patterns.
+Recommendations from the planning phase could include new traffic signals or ST200: Alemany Interchange Improvement beacons, enhanced crosswalks, and pedestrian visibility Project - Phase 2 improvements.

-Install a road diet with new curbside, delineator-protected bikeways on Alemany Boulevard through the US-101/I-280 interchange, and a new southbound buffered bike lane on San Bruno Avenue from Alemany Boulevard to Silver 43 Avenue.
+Install a road diet with new curbside, delineator-protected bikeways on Alemany Boulevard through the US-101/I-280 ST183: Ocean Avenue Safety Improvements interchange, and a new southbound buffered bike lane Design and construct multimodal safety improvements on San Bruno Avenue from Alemany Boulevard to Silver 45 on Ocean Avenue from Phelan St to San Jose Ave. based Avenue.
 The scope includes modifying shoulder striping, crosswalk upgrades, green conflict-zone treatments and two-stage bike turn gueue boxes and a new ~80 foot long bike path to calm traffic and improve safety for all users.
 Tasks include signal timing adjustments and detector loop relocations at Caltrans signals and securing an encroachment permit from Caltrans.